ecylchang/VOU_Blazars/README.md

 # VOU_Blazars

-VOU-Blazars is an extremely alpha version of blazars search tool.
-There are still a lot of things to be modified.
-Such as the SED mode, the counterpart in second phase, the very close radio but not in NVSS psf region, and the cross-matching method need to be updated.
+VOU-Blazars is an alpha version of blazars search tool.
+The tool is to identify all the possible blazars in are specified area.
 Any comments and suggestions are welcomed.

 ## Update